 Wolves, bears, deer and elk are all native to this region.
 It is not uncommon to see a burrow hound with a group of orcs or even a dragon hound fly overhead.
 Most of the forests in northern Kitar are mixed or coniferous forests.
 Bitterberries are the only healing herb in this kingdom of any significance.
 Packs of wolves roam the Snowy Timber and anger shepherds.

-After the dissolution of the Thullian Empire following the Great War, the forested region of the northern was home to woodsmen, rangers and many small towns and villages - fragments from the northern empire.
+After the dissolution of the Thullian Empire following the Great War, the forested region of the north was home to many small lumber towns and fishing villages.
+The people of the north were farmers and woodsmen, rangers and lordless knights... fragments of the once great northern empire.
 When the king of Rukemia was overthrown in 1456 CY and the Rukemian Empire formed, there followed a flurry of activity in the northern towns.
 Many meetings were held in town halls as fears over imperial tyranny were aired.
 As if prophesized, imperial troops did come.
 However, the northerners were ready.
 Militias were gathered and they were led by the greatest hero of the region, a hunter named Ballok.
 Well known for his mane of wild red hair and ferocity in battle, many choose to follow him.
 Ballok engaged the imperial soldiers in the forests that he and the other hunters and woodsmen knew well.
 By using terrain and devious tactics, several battles won and the imperial advance was halted.
 Ballok was killed in the final skirmish but his fame had spread wide.
 Even in modern times, woodsmen will utter an oath in Ballok's name.